 The ‘Paws & Read Scheme’ is an initiative whereby sociable and specially trained Therapy Dogs help children to develop a passion for reading.

-Reading to dogs can help children to develop their reading skills and can also help children to build confidence, self-esteem and can encourage positive behaviour.
+Reading to dogs can help children to develop their reading skills and can also help children to build confidence, and self-esteem and can encourage positive behaviour.

 TDN Recommends… Pawfully Good Reading